 One downside of living in Medon is that it can take a long time to commute to work.
 In Medon, the average commute to work is 30.94 minutes, which is quite a bit higher than the national average.

-Medon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Medon does not have a public transit system used by locals to get to and from work.